jpace/pvn/README.markdown

 except that output is colorized, differing for the elements (file, directory) and the status of the element (added, deleted, changed).
 The logging output also shows the relative revision.

+**Sorted names**.
+Pvn differs from Subversion in that for all subcommands, file names are printed in sorted order, improving legibility.